Top 8 Diabetes-Friendly Fruits | You Can Eat More of

 Berries

 Berries are low in carbs and packed with fiber and vitamins.
-Blueberries, blackberries, raspberries, and strawberries contain very less amount of carbohydrate per servings[iv] and can be added to diabetic foods list and diabetic friendly fruits.
+Blueberries, blackberries, raspberries, and strawberries contain very less amount of carbohydrates per servings[iv] and can be added to diabetic foods list and diabetic-friendly fruits.
 But the Indian BlackBerry, which is also known as ‘Jamun’ is one of the super healthy foods for diabetes.
 It is also one of the best remedies for the control of blood sugar levels.
 Seeds of Indian blackberry contain glycosides, which prevent the conversion of starch into sugar[v].

 Indian Berries